mineshmshah/passport-tutorial/README.md

 ## Add Express and deal with cookies

+We now need to handle cookies.

-1. Under the passport strategy ass the express app:
+1. Under the passport strategy add the express app:
 ```js
 const app = express()
 ```